DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 |> Jason.decode()
 ```

 This works, but unfortunately doesn't account for errors.
-The HTTP request may fail due to a bad WiFi connection, or perhaps because the response body is not valid JSON.
+The HTTP request may fail due to a bad WiFi connection, because the authentication token is invalid, or perhaps because the response body is not valid JSON.
 Elixir has a try/catch mechanism for error handling, and it's also common for library functions to return error tuples in the format `{:ok, value} | {:error, reason}`.
 As in other languages which take this approach, it can be unclear when to use which mechanism.
 I've found this is especially true when dealing with HTTP requests - should a `500` response trigger an exception, or be returned as `{:error, "error response"}`?

 I decided to use error tuples as much as possible.
 To help me with this, I used the [OK](https://github.com/CrowdHailer/OK) library. `OK` provides some very useful macros for working with error tuples, most notably: